dihannahdi/sqlite/NU-AI-Development-Plan.md

 ✅ **Scalable**: Railway's infrastructure vs custom scaling
 ✅ **Cost-Effective**: $15/month vs $700/month

-**Conclusion**: SmolLM2 + Ollama + Railway is the **objectively superior** solution for our Islamic AI system - more efficient, cheaper, and Railway-optimized while maintaining all Islamic accuracy requirements.
+**Conclusion**: TinyLlama + Ollama + Railway is the **objectively superior** solution for our Islamic AI system - more efficient, cheaper, and Railway-optimized while maintaining all Islamic accuracy requirements.

 ---